 Wanting to explore the NT’s most famous National Park?
 Need a little help deciding exactly which sites to visit?
 Well we’ve put together a list of our favourite spots and activities, in order from number 10 to number 1, some are the big ticket items while others are more obscure and off the beaten track.
-We hope this list will help you choose and get the most out your next Kakadu safari.
+We hope this list will help you choose and get the most out your next Kakadu National Park safari.

 Yellow Water is Kakadu’s most famous billabong and for good reason.
 This tranquil waterway is fringed by water lilies and pandanus and home to a myriad of bird species, fish and of course salt-water crocodiles.
 Most tourists choose a cruise on the billabong but we think a small-group fishing charter is a better way to experience it and you might just be lucky enough to catch dinner!